gzeuner/RPG4J/zeus-access-400/README.md

 - `JSON`: A lightweight data interchange format well-suited for web applications and APIs.
 - `JSONL`: A variant of JSON, particularly useful for exporting large datasets where each object is on a new line.
 - `CSV`: A classic format for exporting tabular data, easily importable into spreadsheet programs like Microsoft Excel or Google Sheets.
+- `MD`: Ideal for creating documented reports or instructions that can be directly used on GitHub, GitLab, or other versioning systems.

 [APACHE 2.0](LICENSE)